 Now in our current situation, we saw our economy grow at an extremely fast pace due to the real estate bubble, and domestic appetite for oil.
 We also saw worldwide demand for oil reach an unprecedented level.
 Now the recent record prices for oil was probably due to speculation in the oil futures, but between these two influences, much of what caused this recession can be identified.
 But is capitalism to blame?

-World leaders and our new president are all calling for controls that will prevent situations like the one we are currently in.
-They are wanting to spend incomprehensible sums of money to pump up the economy and prevent more collapse.
+World leaders and our previous president were all calling for controls that will prevent situations like the one we recently came out of in.
+They were wanting to spend incomprehensible sums of money to pump up the economy and prevent more collapse.
 But is their approach the right one?
 In soft terms, the government take-over of private business is call Nationalization.
-Barbara Boxer, (D) California made a threat toward the oil company executives in hearings last summer that the government would nationalize the petroleum business if they felt they were more capable of insuring a supply of affordable fuel than the petroleum executives were.
+Barbara Boxer, (D) California made a threat toward the oil company executives in hearings a few years ago that the government would nationalize the petroleum business if they felt they were more capable of insuring a supply of affordable fuel than the petroleum executives were.
 Maxine Waters made similar threats and stories abound of other members of the congress and senate that support these views.
 Those companies who received "bail out" funds are in a prime position to be nationalized if large numbers of elected officials support this as a solution.
 Is this something that will work?